Shrinking targets for the geodesic flow on geometrically finite hyperbolic manifolds: Introduction

 \subsection{Logarithm laws}

-For discrete time dynamical systems it is expected that the first hitting time would be inversely proportional to the measure of the shrinking target.
-For continuous time flow we show it is inversely proportional to the measure of a thickened set $\tilde B_t :=\cup_{|s|<\e_0} \mathcal G^{s}(B_t)$, in the sense of the following logarithm law (see Theorem \ref{inl}). \begin{thm} Suppose that the thickened family $\{\tilde B_t\}$ is inner regular.
-Then for $\m$-a.e. $x\in \T^1(\cM)$, we have
+{ For discrete time dynamical systems, it is expected that the first hitting time would be inversely proportional to the measure of the shrinking target; it is indeed the case for the discretized geodesic flow.
+For the continuous geodesic flow, it turns out that it is inversely proportional to the measure of a thickened set $\tilde B_t :=\cup_{|s|<1/2} \mathcal G^{s}(B_t)$: